Preorder now for Spring delivery!

 Our mother tree for this tree is located at Peterson’s barn on Royal Avenue in Eugene (see pictures).

-USDA regulations prohibit shipping of Juglans species to the following states: AR, AZ, CA, IA, IL, IN, KS, MI, MO, MS, NE, OH, OK, VA, WV, and WI.
+USDA regulations prohibit shipping of Juglans species to the following states: AR, AZ, CA, IA, IL, IN, KS, MI, MO, MS, NE, TX, and WV.

 Weight N/A